(AND NEW FUNDING ARRANGEMENTS FOR ALL APPRENTICESHIPS)

 How much will the Levy raise?

-The government expect to raise £3 billion per year though the levy with £2.5 billion being made available for Apprenticeships in England.
+The government expect to raise £3 billion per year though the Levy with £2.5 billion being made available for Apprenticeships in England.
 It is expected that the remaining £0.5 billion will be raised / and passed to the devolved governments / assemblies in Scotland, Wales and Northern Ireland.

-How will the Levy be collected?
+How is the Levy collected?

 How can I access the money I’ve paid into the Levy?